Sedation Dentistry for Alzheimer’s & Dementia Patients

 Alzheimer’s Dental Care Appointment

-If you are a caretaker for a person with Alzheimer’s or dementia, our experienced and compassionate dental team can help you get them the dental care they need.
+If you are a caregiver for a person with Alzheimer’s or dementia, our experienced and compassionate dental team can help you provide them with the dental care they need.
 We work hard to make our patients feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.
 Call our office today to schedule an appointment at (314) 862-7844.

 1 thought on “Sedation Dentistry for Alzheimer’s & Dementia Patients”